akimd/bison/examples/c/bistromathic/README.md

 # bistromathic - all the bells and whistles
 This example demonstrates the best practices when using Bison.
 - Its interface is pure.
+- Its hand-written scanner tracks locations.
-- It uses a custom syntax error with location tracking, lookahead correction and token internationalization.
+- It uses a custom syntax error with location, lookahead correction and token internationalization.
 - It supports debug traces with semantic values.
 - It uses named references instead of the traditional $1, $2, etc.

-It also uses Flex to generate the scanner.

 <!---
 Local Variables: